lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## SCHC C/D Rules

 The main idea of the SCHC compression scheme is to transmit the Rule ID to the other end instead of sending known field values.
 This Rule ID identifies a rule that provides the closest match to the original packet values.
 Hence, when a value is known by both ends, it is only necessary to send the corresponding Rule ID over the LPWAN network.
-How Rules are generated is out of the scope of this document.
-The rule MAY be changed but it will be specified in another document.
+How rules are generated is out of the scope of this document.
+The rules MAY be changed at run-time but the way to do this will be specified in another document.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
-Each Rule contains itself a list of Fields Descriptions composed of a field identifier (FID), a field length (FL), a field position (FP), a direction indicator (DI), a target value (TV), a matching operator (MO) and a Compression/Decompression Action (CDA).
+Each rule itself contains a list of Field Descriptions composed of a Field Identifier (FID), a Field Length (FL), a Field Position (FP), a Direction Indicator (DI), a Target Value (TV), a Matching Operator (MO) and a Compression/Decompression Action (CDA).

 ~~~~